User Guide

 We can click the “reserve” button to get the full details (and the option to request a reservation):

-At the top you can see basic information about the deal including deal notes where you can usually find steps on how to complete the deal.
-You will sometimes find notes about how to derived the acquisition cost number, which is your cost to acquire the items.
-With Costco, for example, we assume you have an executive membership and generally explain in the notes that the acquisition cost number factors that 2% in.
-You can also see the buy rate, which is what we will pay you for that item.
-Deal emails are sent out when we post a deal but if our capacity fills up we sometimes take more cards at a lower rate and often times the deal notes will mention that we added more capacity at a lower rate.
+At the top you can see notes with basic information about the deal including deal notes where you can usually find steps on how to complete the deal.
+Next you will see Deal Source Notes which don’t change that often and are specific to the deal source.
+For example, you will sometimes find notes about how to derived the cost we list in the deal.
+With Costco, for example, we assume you have an executive membership and explain in the Deal Source notes that the cost number factors that 2% in.
+You can also see the buy rate (“AI Pays”), which is what we will pay you for that item.
+Deal emails are sent out when we post a deal but if our capacity fills up we sometimes take more cards at a lower rate.
+If we have changed the deal since we posted it and you’re clicking through from an email or Telegram you’ll see a large yellow warning message that should clue you in that the details have changed.
 The rate that is actually on your reservation is what you will be paid, not the rate you see in the original email.

 A reservation is our promise to buy the cards so we suggest you do not buy more cards than you have an approved reservation for.
 If you are approved for $900 but buy $2000 there is a chance that we won’t take the $1100 overage and you will be stuck with them.